 When I began my PhD in the late 1970s the APA had a practice of circulating a letter to new graduate students warning us that there were no jobs to be had in philosophy.
-I had the good fortune to secure a series of postdoctoral fellowships when I completed my degree, first at the University of Calgary and then at Washington University in St. Louis.
-In both contexts I worked with colleagues who were playing a pivotal role in drawing attention to philosophical issues in archaeology: Marsha Hanen (Philosophy) and Jane Kelly (Archaeology) in Calgary, and Patty Jo Watson (Archaeology) and Red Watson (Philosophy) in St. Louis.
+I was fortunate to secure a series of postdoctoral fellowships when I completed my degree, first at the University of Calgary and then at Washington University in St. Louis.
+In both contexts I worked with colleagues who were playing a pivotal role drawing attention to philosophical issues in archaeology: Marsha Hanen (Philosophy) and Jane Kelly (Archaeology) in Calgary, and Patty Jo Watson (Archaeology) and Red Watson (Philosophy) in St. Louis.

 In 1985 I joined the Philosophy Department at the University of Western Ontario (now Western University) where I taught for thirteen years.
 I moved to the U.S. in 1998 where I have held positions at Washington University in St. Louis, Barnard College/Columbia University in New York, and at the University of Washington in Seattle.
 I held a one-third position in Philosophy at Durham University in the U.K. from 2013 to 2017 and continue to be affiliated with the Centers for Ethics of Cultural Heritage and Humanities Engaging Science and Society.
-In 2017 I took up a position in Philosophy at the University of British Columbia and was nominated for a Canada Research Chair (Tier 1) in Philosophy of the Social and Historical Sciences.
+In 2017 I took a position in Philosophy at the University of British Columbia and in 2018 was awarded a Canada Research Chair (Tier 1) in Philosophy of the Social and Historical Sciences.

 I have held a number of research positions and visitorships.
-Most recently, I was a Visiting Fellow at ANU (2013 and 2014), I spent a term at the Durham Institute for Advanced Study during the year when their focal theme was “Time” (2012), and I held a six-month Leverhulme Visiting Professorship at Reading University in 2010.
-Earlier appointments include research fellowships at Stanford in the Clayman Institute for Gender Research (2005-2006) and the Center for Advanced Study in the Behavioral Sciences (1995-1996), the Leo Block Visiting Professorship at Denver University (1995), and stints as a Visiting Scholar and Teaching Fellow in the Archaeology Research Facility at UC-Berkeley (1990-1992), and with the Philosophy of Science group at Wuhan University (1988).
+Most recently, I was a Visiting Fellow at ANU (2013, 2014 and 2019); I spent a term at the Durham Institute for Advanced Study during the year when their focal theme was “Time” (2012), and I held a six-month Leverhulme Visiting Professorship at Reading University in 2010.
+Earlier appointments include research fellowships at Stanford at the Clayman Institute for Gender Research (2005-2006) and the Center for Advanced Study in the Behavioral Sciences (1995-1996), the Leo Block Visiting Professorship at Denver University (1995), several stints as a Visiting Scholar and Teaching Fellow in the Archaeology Research Facility at UC-Berkeley (1989, 1990-1992), and with the Philosophy of Science group at Wuhan University (1988).